TareqMalkawi/MatrixMultiplicationThreading/README.md

-Threading in C/C++ to do the Matrix Multiplication Problem using pthread library in Linux.
+Threading in C/C++ to do the Matrix Multiplication Problem using pthread library on Linux.

+The program creates T worker threads to perform the operation (T will be passed to the program with the Linux command line).
+Where each of the threads will perform part of the total matrix multiplication operation.

-There are two versions (source code):
+There are two versions of the program (source code):

 1. ThreadUnsafe, doesn't create a crtical section using mutex, therefore, a race condition will occur.